lcomino64/Thesis/Thesis_Vault/Report Planning.md

 Completely describe the layout and each section here.
 ### Introduction & Motivation
-Make it less corny like you were just trying to pass.
-More substance.
-More real-world detail on what cyber-attacks are actually like.
+Make it better by using real-world examples of cyber attacks on More real-world detail on what cyber-attacks are actually like.
 ### New Background Sections
+ISAs and RISCV.
+Mention the basics of RISCV compared to x86_64 or ARM.
+Mention ISA Extentions.
+In the project, only "I" and "M" are being used.
-Research what the AES-instruction plugin does and how it works.
+AES-instruction plugin does and how it works.
 More about CPU Architecture and what is unique about Vexriscv.

 More can be said about the complete developer environment, since most of it is with open-source tools in a CLI (just a quick section).